 .@Interior is committed to strengthening our nation-to-nation with Tribes and their communities.
 Yesterday, I was honored to stand with Chief Anne Richardson and the Rappahannock Tribe in Virginia as 465 acres of their ancestral homeland at Fones Cliff was returned. pic.twitter.com/YpunfPMinZ— Secretary Deb Haaland (@SecDebHaaland) April 2, 2022

-Fones Cliffs lies on the eastern side of the Rappahannock River in Virginia and is the ancestral home of the tribe.
+Fones Cliffs lie on the eastern side of the Rappahannock River in Virginia and are the ancestral home of the tribe.
 The lands are located inside the Rappahannock River Valley National Wildlife Refuge and will be accessible to the public.
 The lands will be placed in trust with the Bureau of Indian Affairs.
 Rappahannock tribes plan to construct a replica of the tribe's 16th-century village and use it to educate the public about their lives.
-The tribe also plans to expand their "Return to the River" program, which trains Tribal youth in traditional river knowledge and practices.
+The tribe also plans to expand its "Return to the River" program, which trains Tribal youth in traditional river knowledge and practices.

 The Rappahannock Tribe, in Virginia, has reacquired 465 acres of its sacred land — thank you Madame Interior Secretary for making this happen. pic.twitter.com/hCjcjf4b7B— Lakota Man (@LakotaMan1) April 2, 2022